-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This subparagraph is classified as a tier 2 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

 (11) provide to NTESMO the information required from Generators and Customers to support a connection application under these Rules and jurisdictional electricity legislation; and